The Efficacy of Radiotherapy

 For example in the section called “What is Radiotherapy and Does it Work it states that “there is no question that radiotherapy works, in the sense that it kills cancer cells…It can cure many different types of cancer…” It does not define “curative” but it is clear from the context of the Study that the word cure refers to the ability of radiotherapy to eliminate all cancer cells in small tumours and radiosensitive tumour.
 This assumes that the tumour is the disease.
 This does not refer to increased survival and there is no evidence presented in that Swedish Report than any such treatment is curative.
 The meaning of “cure” in this context can be gauged from the statement that “of all patients cured of cancer, the majority is cured by surgery alone (around 60%).
 For this statement it refers to a study by Tobias and Tattersal13,14.
 Yet there is no evidence from any randomised trials that surgery has any effect on survival for any type of cancer.
 So this definition of cure is based on the ability to remove the tumour and the patient surviving a minimum of 5 years.
 This does not mean any reduction in mortality has been achieved.
 The Swedish Report also states that Radiotherapy plays a curative role in the treatment of about 30-40% of patients, either as a sole agent, or as part of combined therapy15.

-To justify why effectiveness has not been proven the Swedish Report states that “in all of medicine including radiotherapy, however, it is quite difficult and often impossible to organize randomized trials.
+To justify why effectiveness has not been proven the Swedish Report states that “in all of medicine including radiotherapy, however, it is quite difficult and often impossible to organise randomised trials.
 One problem is that many techniques used in radiotherapy are considered clinically effective based on clinical experience, so withholding them from a patient to evaluate their scientific merit may be considered unethical….
-For these and other reasons, other types of controlled prospective studies are more common than randomized trials….
-Although the results of these types of studies are considered less valid and reliable than the results of randomized clinical trials, they may still provide valuable information on effectiveness.”
+For these and other reasons, other types of controlled prospective studies are more common than randomised trials….
+Although the results of these types of studies are considered less valid and reliable than the results of randomised clinical trials, they may still provide valuable information on effectiveness.”

 It is therefore a gross misuse of public funds to channel scarce health funds into equipment that has not been shown to be effective and has been shown to be harmful.